Christine Nagel

 Christine Nagel (born 7 October 1959) is a Swiss perfumer.
 She has served as the in-house perfumer at Hermès since 2016.
-Prior to joining Hermès she created designer perfume hits like Narciso Rodriguez for Her (2003, with Francis Kurkdjian) and Miss Dior Chérie (2005).

-Nagel created Wood Sage & Sea Salt, one of 47 perfumes she created for Jo Malone London.
+Prior to joining Hermès she created designer perfume hits like Narciso Rodriguez for Her (2003, with Francis Kurkdjian) and Miss Dior Chérie (2005), as well as niche perfume like Wood Sage & Sea Salt, one of 47 perfumes she created for Jo Malone London.
 She has been recognized with awards from the Fragrance Foundation France, the François Coty Foundation, and the Marie Claire International Fragrance Awards.